protocol/launchpad/docs/protocol-labs-network/where-we-headed.md

 description: Where are Are Headed with Web3
 ---

-# What is the PL Network?
+# Where does this title go?

 ## Where We are Headed with Web3